-This subsection prohibits the use of "smooth-faced block or fabricated metal wall panels" as the predominant building material within all non-residential and public zoning districts.
-The Planning Commission may consider removing this limitation, subject to the other design requirements.
+At the direction of the Planning Commission at the October 7 workshop, the prohibition against "smooth-faced block or fabricated metal wall panels" as the predominant building material is deleted.
 Metal buildings are typical within industrial areas, and such materials are often used as part of commercial buildings.
 Compatibility within the context of the area in which the building is proposed should be considered.
-When done properly, staff believes these materials can result in attractive development.
+When done properly, these materials can result in attractive development.